qualicion/ivc-test/README.md

 This test uses the Page Object Model for better test maintenance and scalability.
 Also a few settings has been configured under cypress.config.js file

+## Setup environment

-## Install Node.js and npm if you haven't already.
+- Install Node.js and npm if you haven't already.

-- Install Cypress via npm: npm install cypress --save-dev

 ## Clone the project

 - Go to https://github.com/qualicion/ivc-test to clone the project repository to your local machine.
 - Navigate to your project directory in the terminal.

+# Install Cypress

+- Run npm install to install dependencies within package.json

 # To run the tests, follow these steps: